Behind the food on our plates lies a group of real people with lives like, and unlike, our own. We invite you to come and meet them…

 - 1-28 May 2017: Halton Mill

-Stop-motion animation workshops will also run alongside the exhibition to explore the artwork and the producers’ stories further.
+Stop-motion animation workshops ran alongside the exhibition to explore the artwork and the producers’ stories further.

-All artwork, including animations, will be shown at a final event on the 27th May 2017 at Halton Mill.
+All artwork, including animations, were shown at a final event on the 27th May 2017 at Halton Mill.

-The exhibition and workshops are free of charge.
+The exhibition and workshops were all free of charge.

 Thanks also to the Esmée Fairbairn Foundation for additional support that made this project possible.